Dandelight/guoruiming.com/docs/Research/variational_autoencoder.md

 Q(Z) \approx P(Z|X)
 $$

 Now we want to optimize $P(x)$.
-We can use gradient-based methods such as stochastic gradient descent (SGD) if the $P(x|z)$ is differenciatable.
+We can use gradient-based methods such as stochastic gradient descent (SGD) if the $P(x|z)$ is differentiable.

 Two solve the equation, there are two problems that we must deal with:

 1. How to define the latent variable $z$
 2. How to deal with the integral over $z$

-For the first problem, the 'latent' decisions thatthe model needs to make can be rather complicated.
+For the first problem, the 'latent' decisions that the model needs to make can be rather complicated.
 Ideally, we want to avoid deciding by hand what information each dimension of $z$ encodes.
 We also want to avoid explicitly describing the dependencies, i.e., the latent structure, between the dimensions of $z$.

 For the second problem, if we can find a computable formula for $P(X)$, and we can take the gradient of that formula, then we can optimize the model using SGD.
 It is straightforward: